-Main body
+1. Main body

-Consists of definitions, objectives and the contract's main terms and conditions.
+The main body of the contract consists of definitions, objectives and the contract's main terms and conditions.

-Schedule 1 - program specifications
+2. Schedule 1 - program specifications

-Contains the program delivery obligations under Skills First.
+Schedule 1 contains the program delivery obligations under Skills First.
+It is divided into three parts:

-- Part A student attraction, eligibility, pre-training review and enrolment, fees, training delivery - Part B evidence of participation, reporting, claims for payment - Part C the conditions for programs and initiatives that allow eligibility exemptions or fee waivers.
+- Part A student attraction, eligibility, pretraining review and enrolment, fees, training delivery - Part B evidence of participation, reporting, claims for payment - Part C the conditions for programs and initiatives that allow eligibility exemptions or fee waivers.